izzaaarhm/Lokatani-mobile/README.md

 The app connects to a Flask backend for machine learning functionalities:
 - Base URL: `https://flask-backend-207122022079.asia-southeast2.run.app/api`
 - Endpoints for vegetable identification and data processing

-## Contributing

-Contributions to improve the application are welcome.
-Please feel free to submit a pull request.

-For help with Flutter development, check the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, and a full API reference.